 - Defensive driver courses

-Why Your Insurance Costs What It Does
+Why Does Your Insurance Cost What It Does?

 A lot goes into determining your insurance rates.
 Some companies put a heavy emphasis on the age of the driver while others may focus on someone’s credit history when pricing a policy.
 Long story short, each insurance company has its own unique equation to price insurance policies.
 The more risky the company thinks you are the higher your rate will be.
 Here are a few of the variables many insurance companies use to price your policy in Colorado.